lukelubbe/golden-sample-app/README.md

 - For AWS environments with specific WAF configurations, you may need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.

-- For you local development, setup backbase npm registry using the following commands:
+- For your local development, setup backbase npm registry using the following commands:

   - Run the following command in your npm client.
 When prompted, provide your Artifactory login credentials and email:
     ```